opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param minEigThreshold: The algorithm computes a minimum eigen value of a 2x2 normal matrix of optical flow equations (this matrix is called a spatial gradient matrix in [Bouguet00]_) divided by number of pixels in a window.
 If this value is less then ``minEigThreshold`` then a corresponding feature is filtered out and its flow is not computed.
 So it allows to remove bad points earlier and speed up the computation.

 The function implements a sparse iterative version of the Lucas-Kanade optical flow in pyramids.
 See [Bouguet00]_.
+The function is parallelized with the TBB library.